Bandaids (song): Synopsis

 Throughout the music video, Perry is shown going through a series of accidents that show her struggling after a breakup.
 The video opens with the singer washing dishes when her golden ring falls down the sink drain.
 When trying to retrieve this, she inadvertently hits some dishes that fall onto the garbage disposal's switch and activate it, injuring her ring finger as a result.
 Perry is then shown sitting on a tree branch and falls to the ground after sawing off the wrong end of it.
 Her untied shoelace later gets caught in an escalator, and she falls flat on her face.
 Perry then sits outside the Crumb Café as its windows break, sending glass flying everywhere.
 She gets electrocuted while walking past a charging station, then gets hit by a log that falls off a logging truck in front of her car while driving.
-With one foot later getting stuck between railway tracks, Perry nearly gets crushed by a speeding train before spotting a single white daisy growing through the rocks.
+With one foot later getting stuck between railway tracks, Perry nearly gets crushed by a speeding train before spotting a white daisy growing through the rocks.
 The sight allowed her to break free from the tracks by leaping out of them.
 She then lands in quicksand, slowly sinking to the bottom, though she manages to climb out.
 At the end, Perry lights a cigarette at a gas station as "Woman's World" plays in the background, which causes a big explosion.

 Analysis

-The concept of the music video is heavily inspired by the American horror franchise Final Destination.
-Its scene with a logging truck is similar to that of the cause of the deadly highway pile-up in Final Destination 2.
-The speeding train scene, where Perry spots a white daisy, is a subtle reference to her daughter, Daisy Dove, whom she shares with Bloom.
+The concept of the music video is heavily inspired by the American horror franchise Final Destination, such as scenes featuring a logging truck similar to the one that causes the deadly highway pile-up in Final Destination 2 and Perry's shoelace becoming stuck in an escalator, referencing the shopping mall sequence in The Final Destination.
+The speeding train scene, where she spots a white daisy, is a subtle reference to her daughter, Daisy Dove Bloom.
 As the music video ends, Perry lights a cigarette while "Woman's World" plays softly in the background, mirroring a scene from the music video for that single.
 The gas station then explodes, symbolically marking her departure from her negatively received 143 album era.
 Chelsie Napiza of the International Business Times described the symbolism in the music video as "layered" and the accidents as "emotional upheaval".
 Kofi Mframa of USA Today defined the series of accidents as "the nature of life and heartbreak", further describing it as "what it's like to follow this stage of her [Perry] career and watch her crash and burn, get up, and crash and burn again".

 Live performances

-Perry performed "Bandaids" live for the first time as part of the Lifetimes Tour in Lyon, France, on November 7, 2025.
+Perry performed "Bandaids" live for the first time as part of The Lifetimes Tour in Lyon, France, on November 7, 2025.
+On December 31, 2025, she sang the song at the 2025 Bilibili New Year's Eve Gala held in Suzhou, China.
+On June 18, 2026, Perry performed "Bandaids" during the O Son do Camiño festival in Santiago, Spain.
+Two days later, she performed the track again during Rock in Rio Lisboa 11.